wp-plugins/wptouch/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=paypal%40bravenewcode%2ecom&item_name=WPtouch%20Beer%20Fund&no_shipping=0&no_note=1&tax=0&currency_code=CAD&lc=CA&bn=PP%2dDonationsBF&charset=UTF%2d8
 Tags: wptouch, iphone, ipod touch, theme, apple, mac, bravenewcode, AJAX, mobile, wordpress on iphone, iphone wordpress Requires at least: 2.3
-Tested up to: 2.6.3
+Tested up to: 2.6.5
 Stable tag: 1.5

-WPtouch formats your WordPress blog with an iPhone application-style theme, complete with ajax loading articles and effects.
-The theme only shows when viewed from an iPhone or iPod touch.
+WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone or iPod touch.

-Downloaded over 20,000 times (bravenewcode.com + wordpress.org) since April 2008.
+Downloaded over 31,000 times (bravenewcode.com + wordpress.org) since April 2008.

 == Description ==

-WPtouch formats your WordPress blog with an iPhone application-style theme, complete with ajax loading articles and effects.
-The theme only shows when viewed from an iPhone or iPod touch.
+WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone or iPod touch.

-With WPtouch you can customize many aspects of its appearance in the WPtouch admin panel, and deliver a fast, user-friendly and stylish version of your site to your iPhone and iPod touch visitors, without modifying a single bit of code on your regular site.
+The admin panel allows you to customize many aspects of its appearance, and deliver a fast, user-friendly and stylish version of your site to your iPhone and iPod touch visitors without modifying a single bit of code (or affecting) your regular site.

-The theme also includes the easy ability for visitors to switch back and forth between the WPtouch view and your site's regular theme.
+The theme also includes the ability for your visitors to easily switch between the WPtouch view and your site's regular theme.

-Please visit http://www.bravenewcode.com/wptouch/ for a full description & more of the WPtouch plugin.
+Please visit http://www.bravenewcode.com/wptouch/ for a full description & updates on the WPtouch plugin.

 == What's New ==

-In version 1.5, we've added / changed:
+= Version 1.5.1 =

+* Added the ability to enable a login button w/ drop-down in the WPtouch header
+* Added the ability to disable WPtouch automatic homepage redirection (resolves white page issue)
+* Refinements in WPtouch admin wording, style

+= Version 1.5 =

 * Added support for WordPress image galleries
 * Added support for single post page split navigation